-Headline coverage of antibiotic resistance in E. coli infections inevitably focuses on the most serious emerging forms resistance: extended-spectrum beta lactamase (ESBL) resistance which renders the bacteria resistant to modern cephalosporins, which have for many years been the most important antibiotics for treating cases of blood poisoning, and resistance to carbapenems, drugs of last resort which doctors had until recently managed to hold in reserve, but are now often forced to use in life-threatening cases, because of the growing risk that modern cephalosporins will not be effective.
+Headline coverage of antibiotic resistance in E. coli infections inevitably focuses on the most serious emerging forms resistance.
+This includes extendedspectrum beta lactamase (ESBL) resistance which renders the bacteria resistant to modern cephalosporins, for many years the most important antibiotics for treating cases of blood poisoning; and resistance to carbapenems, drugs of last resort which doctors had until recently managed to hold in reserve, but are now often forced to use in life-threatening cases, because of the growing risk that modern cephalosporins will not be effective.

-Resistance to other antibiotics may sometimes be seen as less important because these resistances have been around for longer, however, we have only reached the current critical situation where we are already seeing some untreatable E. coli infections because we have allowed a large number of antibiotics over the years to be used far too freely in both human and veterinary medicine, in the latter case most frequently on a routine basis at sub-therapeutic levels over prolonged periods, the very conditions most likely to cause resistance to become a problem.
+Resistance to other antibiotics may sometimes be seen as less important because these resistances have been around for longer.
+We have reached the current critical situation where we are seeing some untreatable E. coli infections because we have allowed antibiotics over the years to be used far too freely in both human and veterinary medicine.
+In the latter case, most frequently on a routine basis at sub-therapeutic levels over prolonged periods, the very conditions most likely to cause resistance to become a problem.
 It is important, therefore, to examine the evidence that a significant proportion of the resistance to these earlier antibiotics in human infections has been caused by the farm use of antibiotics, before we look at the particular case of ESBL resistance.

-Certain scientists, including some funded by the pharmaceutical industry, have used the fact that some studies have found differences in the strains of E. coli which colonise the intestines of farm animals and those which infect humans, to argue that resistance in farmanimal E. coli is largely irrelevant to human health [30].
+Certain scientists, including some funded by the pharmaceutical industry, have used the fact that some studies have found differences in the strains of E. coli which colonise the intestines of farm animals and those which infect humans to argue that resistance in farm-animal E. coli is largely irrelevant to human health33.

-However, this view is now disputed by many scientists, as evidence mounts that a very significant proportion of the resistance in E. coli causing urinary-tract and blood-poisoning infections in humans is of farm-animal origin [31][32][33].
+However, this view is now disputed by many scientists, as evidence mounts that a very significant proportion of the resistance in E. coli causing urinary-tract and blood-poisoning infections in humans is of farm-animal origin^{34,35,36}.
 There is now compelling evidence that food animals are a reservoir for antibiotic-resistant E. coli, colonising or infecting humans, and also a reservoir for resistance genes which can transfer to E. coli which can cause infections in humans.
-This accumulating evidence has led one leading Australian scientist to warn that, with resistant E. coli, 'We are what we eat' [31].
+This accumulating evidence has led one leading Australian scientist to warn that, with resistant E. coli, 'we are what we eat'34.

-The transfer of antibiotic resistance genes from farmanimal E. coli to human E. coli in the human gut was shown to occur in a study published in 1969 [34].
-Since then a number of studies have confirmed the finding, including a study carried out on a Danish pig farm which found that while the E. coli from the pigs, the pig farmers and the environment were all genetically different they carried the same resistance plasmid [35].
+The transfer of antibiotic resistance genes from farmanimal E. coli to human E. coli in the human gut was shown to occur in a study published in 196937.
+Since then a number of studies have confirmed the finding, including a study carried out on a Danish pig farm which found that while the E. coli from the pigs, the pig farmers and the environment were all genetically different, they carried the same resistance plasmid38.

-Danish government scientists believe that taken together, these studies show that: 'The transfer of resistance genes between E. coli of animal and human origin in the intestine of humans is very likely' [32].
+Danish government scientists believe that taken together, these studies show that: 'The transfer of resistance genes between E. coli of animal and human origin in the intestine of humans is very likely'35.

 Some of the strongest evidence that resistance genes in human E. coli can originate in farm animals comes from occasions when an antibiotic has been used in veterinary medicine but not in human medicine.
-The antibiotic nourseothricin was used in pigs in the former East Germany in the 1980s, but no equivalent antibiotic was used in humans during the same period.
+The antibiotic nourseothricin was used in pigs in the former East Germany during the 1980s, but no equivalent antibiotic was used in humans during the same period.